 While your student’s time in college will come to an end, membership in a sorority or fraternity lasts a lifetime.
 This lifelong bond encourages continued growth and involvement.
 As members of these organizations, students are offered the opportunity to develop as leaders, serve the local community and inter/national organizations, focus on academics, and their careers while networking with other members.

 A member’s experience is what they put into it.
 Students have the ability to make their sorority or fraternity experience as involved as they would like!
 Specific commitments will vary depending on the chapter, however, most hold weekly meetings for new and active members, as well as ritual and philanthropy events throughout the semester.
-All members have the opportunity to attend a variety of activities to met new people, learn about their organization, and develop leadership skills.
+All members have the opportunity to attend a variety of activities to meet new people, learn about their organization, and develop leadership skills.
 Events are planned in advance so as to allow time for studying, work, and other commitments.

-Most organizations have one-time expense such as a new member and/or initiation fee.
+Most organizations have one-time expenses such as a new member and/or initiation fee.
 Recurring expenses can include chapter dues, which go toward chapter programming, operating expenses, brotherhood/sisterhood events, and socials.
 These dues could be based on monthly, semesterly, or yearly dues.
 If your student decides to live in the chapter’s facility, they would be responsible for paying for rent and a meal plan.
 The total cost and collection time period will typically vary depending on the chapter.

 For more information, take a look at the Community Financial Breakdown.